quicwg/base-drafts/draft-ietf-quic-recovery.md

 When a server receives duplicate Initial CRYPTO data, it can assume the client did not receive all Initial CRYPTO data or the client's estimated RTT is too small.
-When a client receives undecryptable packets it may assume the server's Initial was lost.
+When a client receives undecryptable Handshake packets it may assume some or all of the server's Initial was lost.

 To speed handshake completion, either peer MAY send a packet containing unacknowledged Initial CRYPTO data subject to the path validation limits, as